Sulfation: Sulfation in biology

 Sulfation is involved in a variety of biological processes, including detoxification, hormone regulation, molecular recognition, cell signaling, and viral entry into cells.
 It is among the reactions in phase II drug metabolism, frequently effective in rendering a xenobiotic less active from a pharmacological and toxicological standpoint, but sometimes playing a role in the activation of xenobiotics (e.g. aromatic amines, methyl-substituted polycyclic aromatic hydrocarbons).
+Sulfate is part of sulfolipids, such as sulfatides, which constitute 20% of the galactolipids in myelin.
 Another example of biological sulfation is in the synthesis of sulfonated glycosaminoglycans, such as heparin, heparan sulfate, chondroitin sulfate, and dermatan sulfate.
 Sulfation is also a possible posttranslational modification of proteins.

 Tyrosine sulfation

 Tyrosine sulfation is a posttranslational modification in which a tyrosine residue of a protein is sulfated by a tyrosylprotein sulfotransferase (TPST) typically in the Golgi apparatus.
 Secreted proteins and extracellular parts of membrane proteins that pass through the Golgi apparatus may be sulfated.
 Sulfation occurs in animals and plants but not in prokaryotes or in yeasts.
 Sulfation sites are tyrosine residues exposed on the surface of the protein typically surrounded by acidic residues.
 The function of sulfation remains uncertain.